heptarch/heptarch.github.io/drafts/tarkovsky.md

 create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.

-In other words, that moment of archival sobriety at the threshold had dulled my expectations.
+That moment of archival sobriety at the threshold had, in other words, dulled my expectations.
 I scanned the cabinets for "May 79", inserted the Schlage, and turned it with a dull click.
 Here is what I found.